MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-ports-protocols.md

 > [!NOTE]

-> In addition to the above ports, VMM relies on the default dynamic port range mentioned below  for all its communication with Hyper-V hosts, file servers and library servers.
+> In addition to the above ports, VMM relies on the default dynamic port range for all its communication with Hyper-V hosts, file servers and library servers.
+[Learn more](https://support.microsoft.com/en-in/help/929851/the-default-dynamic-port-range-for-tcp-ip-has-changed-in-windows-vista) about the dynamic port range.

 >We recommend that you reconfigure the firewalls to allow traffic between servers in the dynamic port range of 49152 through 65535.